garbageplanet/frontend/README.md

 All contributions are welcome.
 If you want to contribute to a specific todo below, the first thing you should do is open an issue and you'll be assigned to the issue.

 ### FIXME
-- [ ] remove unsaved marker icons once maker is saved
+- [ ] remove unsaved marker icons once marker is saved
 - [ ] fix marker creation when multiple unsaved marker are present on map
-- [ ] bootstrap form validation - disallow submit button until ok (currently only add class `disabled` to submit button)
+- [ ] bootstrap form validation - disallow submit button until ok (currently only adds class `disabled` to submit button)
 - [ ] make css rules for devices 768 - 960px and add rules for device height

 ### TODO